Dear Contractor

 ACTION

-• Contractors are asked to review the correspondence issued by SPPG on 02 December 2024 regarding the Living Well Service and share with relevant team members.
+Contractors are asked to read the correspondence issued by SPPG on 28 May 2025 regarding the Living Well Service and share with all relevant members of the team.

 Kind regards